timothyhfusanto/chio/README.md

 This repository is created to **publicly showcase my involvement** in the development of Chio.
 I am actively contributing to the **private main repo**, but for privacy and project confidentiality, the source code is not open here.

-### 🧑‍💼 My Contributions:
-- Built the **backend infrastructure** using NestJS and MongoDB
-- Integrated **Stripe** for subscription and credit payments
-- Implemented **real-time messaging** using Socket.IO
-- Developed admin analytics features with Nivo and Firebase Analytics
-- Handled **Elasticsearch integration** for fast service discovery

----

 ## 📩 Contact